Water and sewer development requirements for Complying Development Certificates

 Section 64 of the Local Government Act 1993 allows contributions to be levied towards the provision of water and sewerage infrastructure.
 Council has a Development Servicing Plan contained within AlburyCity’s Infrastructure Contributions Plan 2014 which identifies the current and future capital infrastructure to service the water supply and sewer areas of Council.
 The Development Servicing Plan enables Council to levy contributions where the anticipated development will or is likely to increase the demand for water or sewer supply services.
 Generally, additional capacity is required in these supply systems to accommodate the increased demands, and the contributions levied by Council will provide for that capacity.

-- Prior to issuing a Complying Development Certificate, the Accredited Certifier is to lodge an application under Section 305 of the Water Management Act 2000 (along with site and floor plans) with AlburyCity for a Section 307 Certificate of Compliance for development carried out, or proposed to be carried out, within the area serviced by AlburyCity.
+- Prior to issuing a Complying Development Certificate, the Accredited Certifier is to lodge an application with AlburyCity under Section 305 of the Water Management Act 2000 (along with site and floor plans) for a Section 307 Certificate of Compliance for development carried out, or proposed to be carried out, within the area serviced by AlburyCity.
+An invoice will be issued for the application fee.

-- Upon receipt of an application for a Section 307 Certificate, the application will be referred to Council’s Contributions Planner for consideration of any relevant Water and Sewer Contributions and/or works required under the AlburyCity Infrastructure Contributions Plan 2014.
+- Upon receipt of an application for a Section 307 Certificate, it will be referred to Council’s Contributions Planner for consideration of any relevant Water and Sewer Contributions and/or works required under the AlburyCity Infrastructure Contributions Plan 2014.

 - The proposed development will be assessed against any potential demand identified for the proposed development type in the NSW Water Directorate Section 64 Determinations of Equivalent Tenements Guidelines 2009.
 This assessment is to clearly identify and appropriately detail any relevant contributions and/or works required.
 They will be clearly identified and detailed to enable a Section 306 letter to be provided by Council outlining any required works and/or contributions as a result of the development, prior to the issue of the Section 307 Certificate of Compliance.